 The iMac screen might look nice but it can’t be positioned in an ergonomically friendly way.
 If you want to position the screen at head-height, so that you aren’t looking down at it, you need to position your iMac on top of something, such as a book (which is what we do since we are keen to avoid neck ache).
 The iMac’s short arm means it can only be tilted slightly upwards downwards.
 It looks nice, but it’s impractical.
 Bring back the ‘angle-poised lamp’-style iMac of 2002 we say!

-Apple has a potential eronomic solution coming with the new Pro Display XDR which will arrive in autumn 2019.
-There is an optional stand (for which you have to pay $1,000 on top of the already pricy display, more on that later).
-The monitor will attach magnetically to the display and you'll be able to adjust the height (you get 120mm worth of adjustment) and viewing angle.
+A potential eronomic solution has arrived with the new Pro Display XDR.
+There is an optional stand that can accompany that monitor (for which you have to pay $1,000 on top of the already pricy display, more on that later).
+The monitor attaches magnetically to the display allowing you to adjust the height (you get 120mm worth of adjustment) and viewing angle.
 This sort of set up for the iMac could go some way to counter the problems we have with its ergonomic positioning.

 The bezels are BIG

 Over the past couple of years we’ve seen the bezels on the iPhone, iPad, MacBook Air and other Apple products reduce and the screens get bigger.
 In comparison, the iMac bezels look positively huge!
 Just imagine how big that screen could be if those bezels were smaller.

 It's not only the bezels of the iPhone, iPad and MacBooks that have got smaller.
 Much of Apple's competition in the all-in-one space - such as the HP Envy - also have smaller bezels and bigger screens for a more modern look.

 Want to get an idea of how an iMac with smaller bezels could look?
 Check out Apple's new Pro Display XDR (pictured below).
 The new display has a tiny 9mm border around the edge of the screen.